 - Use a knife to cut off the batter in between pieces.

 - I made my churros about 3 inches long, you can make them longer if you want.

-- Chill the dough, this will help them to stay round.
+- Chill the dough, this will help them to stay more round.

 - Baking the churros can result in one flat side, to try to avoid this you can flip them while baking.

-- The shape is simply aesthetic, they’ll taste great no matter what!
+- Baked churros won't look exactly like the fried variety.
+The shape is simply aesthetic, they'll taste great no matter what!
 But, if you really want that perfect round shape, frying them is your best option.

-Serve these tasty churros on their own, or include a dipping sauce:
+Serve these tasty baked churros either on their own, or include a dipping sauce:

-- Almond flour is what brings fat into the recipe, and makes the inside soft just like traditional churros, definitely don’t sub this ingredient out!
+- Almond flour is what brings fat into this gluten free churros recipe, and makes the inside soft just like traditional churros, definitely don't sub this ingredient out!

 - If you do not want to use any oil or butter you can simply brush the baked churro pieces with lite coconut milk (or other milk of choice) and then roll in the sugar and cinnamon mixture.
 Keep in mind this will give less of a “fried” feel to the final product.

 - Make the dough in advance and store in the refrigerator until you're ready to bake to save some time.

 - If you choose to fry instead of bake:

 - Heat a few inches of oil in a pan over medium-high heat until the oil reaches 350°F.

 - Pipe the dough directly into the hot oil.